chrisgrieser/alfred-reminders-companion/README.md

 	  <kbd>⏎</kbd> on a completed reminder marks it as uncompleted.
 The other
 	  modifiers work the same as with uncompleted reminders.
 Use <kbd>⌃⏎</kbd>
 	  again to hide completed reminders again.
+	+ <kbd>fn⏎</kbd>: Increase the reminder's priority by one level (or reset it to "none," if already at the highest priority).
 - Quickly add a new reminder due today with the keyword `qq`.
 Alternatively, you can also use a [hotkey](https://www.alfredapp.com/help/workflows/triggers/hotkey/) to add